 General questions about the printing

 Currently, the MergeOne system is available for 25x objectives from ZEISS.
 With this, writing fields up to 400 µm are possible.
 Larger structures are assembled using the respective concepts offered by the printer (stitching).
 Prints with heights up to the millimeter range are possible.
 The smallest structures are in the range of 1 µm due to the used objective.
-Smaller and larger structures will be available in perspective with new print heads as suitable objective adapters.
+Smaller and larger structures will be available in perspective with new printheads as suitable objective adapters.

 Questions about printing optical structures

 There are materials such as Ormocere® which are already established in industrial use, especially at high temperatures (e.g. reflow processes), and which deliver very good properties.
-Those materials can be also used for the typical range of temperature of electronic devices.
+Those materials can also be used for the typical range of temperature of electronic devices.

 Printing can take place at module level or at wafer level.
-In this case, the laser diode or at lest the coupling facet/active material might come into direct contact with the printing material.
+In this case, the laser diode or at least the coupling facet/active material might come into direct contact with the printing material.
 In principle, however, printing can also be done on corresponding module carriers, which are then aligned with the laser diode for sensitive active regions.
 In the latter case, however, the packaging density is significantly lower.